-- Bystander One:Say, "Cut it out; that's not funny." (help the victim)
+- Bystander says, "Cut it out; that's not funny." (help the victim)

-- Bystander Two: Say, "I'm telling a teacher what you are doing." (tell an adult)
+- Bystander says, "I'm telling a teacher what you are doing." (tell an adult)

-- Bystander Five: Say to the victim, "I really like your hair.
+- Bystander says, "I really like your hair.
 Let's go play tetherball." (support the victim)

-Say, "Did you know that if one person watching a bullying situation says 'Stop it!' half the time the bullying will stop?
+Say, "Did you know that if one person watching a bullying situation says 'Stop it!' many times the bullying will stop?
 This can be hard to do, but it's important to try.
 When you stand by and do nothing, that's saying that bullying is okay with you."
 Tell students that bystanders can make a big difference in helping to stop bullying behavior.

 Say, "The victim has some choices too."
-Tell the class that victims of bullying can walk away when the bully gets near, ignore a bully's mean words, say something funny about the bully's mean words, or yell STOP!
+Tell the class that victims of bullying can walk away when the bully gets near, ignore a bully's mean words, say something nice to the bully, or yell STOP!

 Talk about which responses they think will work for a victim to use to stop a bully.

 Tell the students that bullying is bad for everyone.
 No one feels safe when bullying is allowed.
-Even the bully doesn't feel good about his or her behavior.
-Tell the students that maybe the bully is bullied at home or needs help to stop the bad behavior.
+Even the bullying person doesn't feel good about his or her behavior.

 Ask the students to think of ways they can teach everyone in the school about bullying and filling each other's buckets.
 Start a brainstorming list and ask students to get more ideas from their families tonight.